Yoshida-Kōriyama Castle: History

+Mōri Motonari had three sons.
+The eldest, Mōri Takamoto, was given Yoshida-Kōriyama Castle, the second, Kikkawa Motoharu was assigned to San'in region and ruled from Hinoyama Castle, and the third, Kobayakawa Takakage was assigned the San'yo region and ruled from Niitakayama Castle and later Mihara Castle.
+The Amago were decisively defeated in 1566, and Mōri Motonari ordered the further expansion and strengthening of Yoshida-Kōriyama Castle.

 In 1589, Mori Terumoto began the construction of Hiroshima Castle as the new seat of his domains and relocated there in 1591, but Yoshida-Kōriyama was retained as the castle was important for Mōri clan.
 However, in 1600, the Mōri joined the western alliance against Tokugawa Ieyasu and participated in the Battle of Sekigahara.
 When the western allies lost the battle, the Mōri clan were stripped of their eastern territories (including Aki Province) and forced west into the provinces of Suō and Nagato.
 Yoshida-Kōriyama Castle was largely demolished in the early Edo period under the "one domain-one castle" policy of the Tokugawa shogunate, like many castles in Japan that were not the seat of a domain.

 Preservation

+Currently the site of this castle is used as a historical park.
 There are some substantial structures left at the current site, mainly some low stone walls and moats.
 However, considering it was such a large castle that covered much of the mountain, there are about 130 relics left of the castle on the site.
+The castle ruins are located about 15 minutes by car from Mukohara Station on the JR West Geibi Line.

-Akitakata City Historical Museum is located near the castle, where excavated artefacts from the castle are exhibited.
+Akitakata City Historical Museum is located near the castle, where excavated artifacts from the castle are exhibited.
+Yoshida-Kōriyama Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.